Schironichi/WFiIS-TI-Project2/README.md

           ibmcloud app push
     command in the system console.

+## Genesis

+The project was created for the subject Internet Techniques (Techniki Internetowe) during the V semester of studies.

+## Showcase

 Here is a brief showcase of the application (also available [here](showcase)):
 ![Main page](/showcase/main_page.jpg)